-The Economic Empowerment and Trade Program promotes economic development and sustainable economic growth in OAS Member States with a special focus on MSMEs.
+The Trade and Economic Development (TED) Section promotes economic development and sustainable economic growth in OAS Member States with a special focus on MSMEs.

 1 - Policy Design

-The Office of Trade supports the Regional Dialogue of High-Level Authorities Responsible for Trade and MSMEs leading to the adoption of policies to promote the competitiveness of MSMEs and their participation in the benefits of trade, taking advantage of the OAS’ unique convening power as a hemispheric political forum.
+The TED Section supports the annual Inter-American Dialogue of High-Level MSME Authorities that provides a forum for the exchange of experiences and identification of cooperation initiatives for enhancing the competitiveness, innovation and internationalization of MSMEs and their participation in the benefits of trade, taking advantage of the OAS’ unique convening power as a hemispheric political forum.
 Read more…

 2 - Internationalization of MSMEs

 It is a great challenge for MSMEs to enter international markets; however, several models have proven to help them reach new markets and compete at the international level.
 These models include: participation in value-chains, associations and cooperative; mentoring; IP value capture; and ICT and Internet use.
 Projects focus on strengthening the supply-side capabilities of MSMEs, with an emphasis on those owned by women and vulnerable groups, to help them benefit from the opportunities offered by expanded markets.

 This project helps improve the capacity of associations of small organic producers from poor regions in Peru to engage in international trade in a competitive and sustainable manner with an emphasis on taking advantage of the new opportunities brought by the recently signed Canada-Peru Free Trade Agreement in the Canadian market.
 Working in coordination with the Ministry of Trade and Tourism of Peru (MINCETUR), assistance is being provided to the association of small organic quinoa producers of the Puno region (Asociación Central de Productores Multisectoriales de Cabana ASCENPROMUL) and to the association of small organic mango producers of the Piura region (AGROTAM) to improve their capacity to access external market.